If you’ve lost a loved one due to medical negligence, you may have a wrongful death claim.

-All 3 claims can provide vital financial assistance after a loved one’s passing.
+All three claims can provide vital financial assistance after a loved one’s passing.
+We’ll explore each of these options in more detail below.

 While no amount of money can make up for your loss, a successful claim can ease your emotional, psychological, and financial burdens.

-You are eligible for a dependency claim if you were a ‘financial dependent’ of the deceased.
+You are eligible for a wrongful death dependency claim if you were a ‘financial dependent’ of the deceased.
 This means you relied on their money to meet your everyday living expenses.

 Generally speaking, only close family members can make dependency claims.
 This includes spouses, de facto partners, children, parents and siblings.
 However, distant relatives or non-family members are eligible if they were financially dependent on the deceased.